jabamaus/jaba/README.md

 To do:

+- make_generator should be able to make subclasses of eg CppGenerator
 - make paths in jaba.output.json relative to itself.
 Introduce json node writing api to wrap this up and to make it robust.
 - think more about path handling in general and make it very consistent. eg all paths get to generators as absolute.
 - Have a way of globally setting default for :platforms, :hosts and :configs (and for clearing)